Ben Kilpatrick: Escape

-The gang would commit their robberies, split up, and then head in several different directions, meeting some time later in the Hole in the Wall hideout in Wyoming.
+The gang would commit their robberies, split up, and then head in several different directions, meeting some time later in the Hole-in-the-Wall hideout in Wyoming.

-Bullion and he made their way to Nashville, Tennessee, where they met with Kid Curry and his girlfriend Della Moore.
+Kilpatrick and Bullion made their way to Nashville, Tennessee, where they met with Kid Curry and his girlfriend Della Moore.
 Moore was arrested shortly thereafter for passing money traced back to one of the gang's robberies.

 Arrest

 Kilpatrick was captured on November 5, 1901, in St. Louis, Missouri, and received a 15-year sentence.

 Death

 He was released from prison in June 1911.
 On March 12, 1912, Kilpatrick and outlaw Ole Hobek were killed while robbing a train near Sanderson, Texas.
 The duo is thought to have participated in several train robberies outside of Memphis in November 1911 and February 1912, as well as other small robberies in West Texas.

 In March 1912, Kilpatrick boarded a Southern Pacific Express train near Sanderson, Texas, alongside a former inmate whom he had befriended.
 Attempting a robbery, Kilpatrick held up the express messenger, David Trousdale, in the Wells Fargo baggage and mail car.
 While Kilpatrick looted the safe and any other valuables he could find, Trousdale managed to hide an ice mallet underneath the back of his jacket.
 Trousdale then told Kilpatrick that there was a valuable package lying on the ground.
 Kilpatrick rested his rifle against his leg while he leaned over to pick up the package.
 As he did, Trousdale pulled the mallet from beneath his coat and struck Kilpatrick three times in the back of the neck and head.
 Kilpatrick died instantly of a broken neck and crushed skull.
 The beating with the mallet was so brutal that Kilpatrick's brains stained the walls of the car.